-One of the USPs of WordPress is that it is an open source web publishing platform.
-Like every open source piece of software, it’s free for you to tweak and customize the way you see fit.
+One of the USPs of WordPress is that it is an open-source web publishing platform.
+Like every open-source piece of software, it’s free for you to tweak and customize the way you see fit.
 And one of the many possibilities while personalizing your WordPress website is that you can change the way it displays menu items on the site.

 Take a look at the mega menu on our site, and notice how the menu has been redesigned to match the look of the website.

 Such personalizations can be implemented using the Walker Class.
 Once you create a menu from your WordPress backend i.e. Appearance > Menus, it is the function wp_nav_menu() within your template files that displays those menus.
-The basic output of wp_nav_menu() is something like:

 <ul id="someid"> <li><a href="someurl.com">Blog</a></li> <li><a href="someurl.org">AboutMe</a></li> <li><a href="someurl.in">ContactMe</a></li> </ul>